UA-ResearchComputing-HPC/hpc-documentation/docs/registration_and_access/system_access/index.md

 #### Setting Up SSH Keys On Linux/Mac

 The proper use of SSH keys involves creating a public/private keypair, and configuring a couple of files on each system.
-Both Source and Destination systems need a directory in your `home` called `.ssh`.
+Both Source (e.g. your laptop) and Destination (e.g. the HPC Bastion Host) systems need a directory in your `home` called `.ssh`.
 This is a hidden folder that will store the keypair and configuration files.
 Note that you will need to enter your password to access the system until this process is complete and all files are set up correctly.

 !!! danger "Important Note on Account Security"
     Do not store a backup of these keys on **any** other system!
 If you lose the keys, you will still be access the HPC using your UA password.
 If a third party obtains your SSH key, they will gain access to your account.